cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 It is clear that this is a PRF H_1(x) maps x to a random element in GG, and GG is cyclic.
 This output is computed when the client computes Zr^(-1) by the commutativity of the multiplication.
-The client finishes the computation by outputting H_2(x,N).
+The client finishes the computation by outputting H_2(DST, x ..
+N).
 Note that the output from P is not the PRF value because the actual input x is blinded by r.

 The security of our construction is discussed in more detail in
 {{protocol-sec}}.
 We discuss the considerations that should be made when